snatesh/Eikonal/README.md

 a serial but vectorized code that can handle $d\geq 2$.

 UPDATE: It works!
 JEVD can be used to initialize nodes for Gaussian-like quadrature optimization on the Tetrahedron.
 See the image below, which I generated for n=5.
-Implementation of the definitions for the Jacobi polynomials on the tetrahedron remains, along with the structural constants, Jacobi matrix block defintions, etc. However, I have written procedures in
+Implementation of the definitions for the Jacobi polynomials on the tetrahedron remains, along with the structural constants, Jacobi matrix block defintions, etc (UPDATE: all that is done too).
+However, I have written procedures in
 `Mathematica` to symbolically generate most of this stuff.
 I need to tweak that code a bit so that it gives me nicer formulas, which I can then just port into `C` (I rly don't like algebra).

 ![alt_text](https://github.com/snatesh/Eikonal/blob/main/testing/testdata/jevd_works_56.png)